-1010.3 TRANSPORTING PRISONERS
+1010.3 TRANSPORTING PERSONS IN CUSTODY

-Whenever possible, prisoners should be secured in the prisoner restraint system in the rear seat of the patrol vehicle or, when a prisoner restraint system is not available, by seat belts.
-The prisoner should be in seating position for which seat belts have been provided by the vehicle manufacturer.
-The prisoner restraint system is not intended to be a substitute for handcuffs or other appendage restraints.
+Persons who are in custody should be in a seated position and secured in the rear seat of any [department/office] vehicle with a restraint system or, when a restraint system is not available, by seat belts provided by the vehicle manufacturer.
+The restraint system is not intended to be a substitute for handcuffs or other appendage restraints.